YarnSpinnerTool/YarnSpinner-Unity/README.md

 This repo contains the Unity integration; you can find the core [Yarn Spinner compiler](https://github.com/YarnSpinnerTool/YarnSpinner) in its own repository.

 ## Getting Started

-To install Yarn Spinner for Unity, head to the [documentation](https://docs.yarnspinner.dev/).

-## Learning More

-Full documentation, tutorials, and additional information is available in the [Yarn Spinner documentation](https://docs.yarnspinner.dev).
+Installation instructions, documentation, tutorials, plus additional information is available in the [Yarn Spinner documentation](https://docs.yarnspinner.dev).

 ## Getting Help